JuanPabloDiaz/jpShop/README.md

 Jp·Shop is a fully responsive online store that leverages the power of React, Vite.js, Tailwind CSS, and React Router DOM to deliver a seamless shopping experience.
 It's a modern, sleek, and efficient web application that allows users to view products, filter by category, and purchase orders with ease.

-Jp·Shop has a login feature that allows users to sign in and access additional content such as their account and previous orders.
+Jp·Shop has a login feature that allows users to sign in and access additional content, such as their account and previous orders.
 This feature mimics the workflow and functionality of a real login page, but it does not actually authenticate users.

 It also has a Skeleton Loading feature that provides a better user experience by showing a loading animation while the content is being fetched.
 This feature ensures that users are aware that the content is loading and reduces the perceived loading time.